 Continued development of events and activities in the spring and summer months has helped to generate sales tax during the "off-season" months.
-Figure R4 displays the monthly sales tax revenue collections for FY 2018 in comparison with FY 2017 and a five-year historical average.
-Due to the poor snow season sales tax has held even with last year's December and January.
-It is expected that February's and March's Sales Tax revenue will also be even when compared to last year's February and March.
-This year is still expected to be one of the highest grossing year for sales in Park City.
-This is due primarily to a continued rebounding of the winter recreation economy, the effects of large-scale lodging developments in recent years and the economic impact related to infrastructure investment and marketing impacts of the new ownership at Park City Mountain.
+Figure R4 displays the monthly sales tax revenue collections for FY 2019 in comparison with FY 2018 and a five-year historical average.
+This year is expected to be one of the highest grossing for sales in Park City.
+This is due primarily to a continued rebounding of the winter recreation economy, the effects of large-scale lodging developments in recent years and the economic impact related to infrastructure investment and marketing impacts of the new ownership at Park City Mountain and Deer Valley Resort.

-Figure R4 - Sales Tax for FY 2018 (Compared to a Five-year Average and FY 2017)
+Figure R4 - Sales Tax for FY 2019 (Compared to a Five-year Average and FY 2018)